-On a national level in The Netherlands Holocene and Pleistocene are the most enclosing categories approximately separated by the 5m altitude or clay (with peat and dunes) versus sand (intersected by river clay or locally filled by high moor land).
+On a national level in The Netherlands Holocene and Pleistocene are the most enclosing categories approximately separated by the 5m altitude234, roughly a distinction of clay (with peat and dunes) versus sand (intersected by river clay or locally filled by high moor land).
 The most urbanised Holocene estuary area, botanically indicated as 'lagoon county' is highly influenced by man and in the same time an internationally rare cultural-natural monument of polders.
 It is ecologically divided further in many ways representing its dynamic and unpredictable wet ecological diversity.